mmomtchev/pymport/README.md

 ## getPythonType

-Get the Python letter code that corresponds to the TypedArray object
+Get the Python letter code that corresponds to the TypedArray object.

 ### Parameters